hencou/esphome_components/README.md

 See the attached example "example_dcf77.yaml"

 # 3. Itho for ESPhome
 This is an ESPhome implementation of Itho Wifi module: https://github.com/arjenhiemstra/ithowifi.

+See attached example "example_itho.yaml".
 This example provides also an integrated standalone PID controller to drive the Itho box, with values from the integrated humidity sensor.

-See attached example "example_itho.yaml"

 # 4. I2C sniffer for ESPhome
 A I2C sniffer implementation for a ESP32 module, using the code from https://github.com/ozarchie/I2C-sniffer.
 Will dump all the camptured packets from the I2C interface to the ESPhome logging console.